 Retain customers with special offers

-You can utilise your CRM software to create a list of all customers that have reached a certain point in their sales journey and what products / services they are interested in to identify what offer would be the best option to turn these potential customers into buying customers.
+You may want to follow-up on the customers who are in your sales or lead nurturing funnel.
+Using your CRM to recognise ways to transform their interest into an actual sale.
+This can be done by offering them special discounts or some additional value to your product.
+You can utilise your CRM software to create a list of all customers that have reached a certain point in their sales journey.
+What products / services they are interested in to identify what offer would be the best option.
+At the end of they, turn these potential customers into buying customers.

 Reward customers that spend

+Information collected in your CRM software can reveal which of your customers are responsible for the most revenue.
+This information lets you allocate resources to where you will have the most profit.
+If you have several incentives available, you may choose from these to reward your most profitable customers to further increase their loyalty.
+Recognising these customers can also help you develop strategies for cross and upselling.
 First, create a list of your most profitable customers and export this list from your CRM software.
-Now, you can start to follow up and let them know about the rewards and incentives in order to make them feel special, so they continue to remain as one of your most profitable customers.
+Now, you can start to follow up and let them know about the rewards and incentives.
+That will make them feel special, so they continue to remain as one of your most profitable customers, creating customer loyalty.

 Make it personal – but keep it professional